vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_intro_networkcall.html.md

 *Params* is the class for parameters passed to `doInBackground(..)`.

 *Progress* is the class for parameters passed to `onProgressUpdate(..)`.
-The function is over-ridden to pass progress data to main UI thread while the background task runs.
+The method is over-ridden to pass progress data to main UI thread while the background task runs.
 It is called from **doInBackground()** with *Progress* class parameters through `publishProgress(progress_data)`.

 *Result* is the class for parameters passed to `onPostExecute(..)`.
-If over-ridden, the function automatically gets called at the end of the background task.
+If over-ridden, the method automatically gets called at the end of the background task.
 It can be used by the main Activity to either refresh the UI with new data, to hide the loading sign or showing a poup that background process is done.

 <pre>
 public class MyAsyncClass extends AsyncTask&lt;<i>Params</i>,<i>Progress</i>,<i>Result</i>&gt; {